Shelbournator/thoughts/_posts/2026-03-04-the-discovery-principle.md

 ## VI.
 Conclusion: The Discovery Principle

 When viewed in isolation, practices like Agile, A/B testing, and Rapid Prototyping look like management techniques.
-But seen in a wider context, they are the organizational implementation of a fundamental law of physics.
+But seen in a wider context, they are the organizational implementation of a fundamental systems law.

 Across biology, science, markets, and engineering, progress follows the same structure:
 1.  **Generate Variation**